owenryanul/Murder-in-Morpork/README.md

 # Murder-in-Morpork
-A pen and paper murder mystery game set in Terry Pratchet's Discworld, modeled after the Sherlock Holmes, consulting dectective games.

 Welcome to Murder In Morpork.
 A murder mystery fan game set in Terry Pratchett’s Discworld and inspired by Suzanne Goldberg’s Sherlock Holmes: Consulting Detective game book.
 This game is designed to be played with a copy of "The Compleat Ankh-Morpork City Guide" and this repository contains all the additional resources you will need to play.